Debbie Reynolds Fought to Preserve Hollywood’s Most Iconic Costumes

 history and magic embedded within the finely crafted clothing and

 designs featured in films from Hollywood’s Golden Era were not lost in the shuffle of studio downsizing.
-To put it more succinctly, that the red ruby slippers Judy Garland wore as Dorothy are still around, along with Audrey Hepburn’s dress from My Fair Lady or Charlie Chaplin’s distinct bowler hat (and thousands of other film pieces), is due to the valiant efforts of Reynolds.
-Her collecting began in earnest in 1970, after MGM was bought out and consolidated, according to a 2011 article in the Wall Street Journal.
+To put it more succinctly, that the red ruby slippers Judy Garland wore as Dorothy are still around, along with Audrey Hepburn’s dress from My Fair Lady or Charlie Chaplin’s distinct bowler hat (and thousands of other film pieces), is owing to Reynolds’s valiant efforts.
+Her collecting began in earnest in 1970, after MGM was bought out and consolidated, according to a 2011 article in The Wall Street Journal.
 She immediately offered to buy MGM’s costumes, songs — everything — but it was sold to an auctioneer instead.
 Per the Journal:

 “So every day for three weeks, she waded through more than 300,000 items.
 She ended up purchasing a large, but carefully selected, array of costumes and furniture.
 Over the ensuing years, she added items through smaller auctions and individual purchases.
 When [the Journal] compliment[ed] her prescience, she sighs and says, ‘It’s not so much that I had vision, it’s that they had none.’”

-Reynolds had harsher words to say about the matter in 2014, when the last of her collection was sold off in private auction.
-“They literally threw away our history and I just got caught up in it,” Reynolds told the Hollywood Reporter.
+Reynolds had harsher words about the matter in 2014, when the last of her collection was sold off in private auction.
+“They literally threw away our history and I just got caught up in it,” Reynolds told The Hollywood Reporter.

 “The stupidity and the lack of foresight to save our history.
 Oh yes,